ajsuth/Ajsuth.Foundation.Minions.Engine/README.md

 ** WARNING **
 This solution has been adapted from a P.o.C. from XC 9.0.2. and is still a work in progress.

+## Supported Sitecore Experience Commerce Versions
+The current code base is XC 9.1 and hasn't been tested on other XC versions.

 ## Features

 ### Minions Dashboard